marisolgr/python_sat_tutorials/README.md

 ## How it works
 This tutorials are developed to run on the Cloud and access satellite data on the Cloud as well (_For this first release, data used is local or available online, the second release will include cloud data access_).

-__To launch the tutorial__, click on the binder icon below.
+__To launch the tutorial__:

+- Click on the binder icon below.
 It will redirect you to an online version of the tutorial.
-It might some time to load the first time, but eventually you'll be promted with _Jupyter_ environment on your web browser (See Chapter 2 for a brief guide).
-Once there, __double click__ on the Chapter you want to work on.
-At the end of the session, quit the session (top right of the page).
-You can access it as many times as you want.
+- It might some time to load the first time, but eventually you'll be promted with _Jupyter_ environment, listinig the Chapters of this tutorial, on your web browser (See Chapter 2 for a brief guide on Jupyter Notebook).
+- __Double click__ on the Chapter you want to work on.
+It will open in a new tab.
+- At the end of the session, quit the session (top right of the page).
+- You can access the tutorial (repeating this same proceadure) as many times as you want.

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/marisolgr/python_sat_tutorials/HEAD)